Neo23x0/yarGen/README.md

 ### Use the shipped database (FAST) to create some rules

-python yarGen.py -m "X:\MAL\Case1401"
+python yarGen.py -m X:\MAL\Case1401

 Use the shipped database of goodware strings and scan the malware directory "X:\MAL" recursively.
 Create rules for all files included in this directory and below.
 A file named 'yargen_rules.yar' will be generated in the current directory.

-### Dont use the database and create your own string set from goodware files (behavior in versions pre 0.6)
+### Preset Author and Reference

-python yarGen.py -g C:\Windows\System32 -m "X:\PortScanners"
+python yarGen.py -a "Florian Roth" -r "http://goo.gl/c2qgFx" -m /opt/mal/case_441

-Scan the System32 directory for goodware samples (-g).
-Scan the PortScanners directory for hackware samples (-m) and be recursive in this case.
-Show debug output.

 ### Create a new goodware strings database